Murder Inc. Records: Decline (2007–2012)

 "We find ourselves in limbo for the second time in three years," Henry 'Noonie' Lee, Lloyd's manager said in a statement.
 "It's frustrating to know that opportunities to advance Lloyd's career are out there but we can't exploit them due to our current situation.
 Even though Lloyd is appreciative of the opportunity that has been afforded him by Murder Inc., he feels it's time for him to move on and seek opportunities that will allow him to build and enhance his brand."

 That same year, Ja Rule announced that he was no longer signed to Murder Inc. as well, the same label he had been with since its beginnings in 1997.
 Ja Rule decided to go independent on his own label, Mpire, which is distributed through Fontana.
 Although Ja Rule had departed from Murder Inc., he revealed he was still on great terms with Irv Gotti and the two worked together for Ja Rule's next album, Pain Is Love 2.
 Baltimore soon left the label in 2010 for new opportunities.
+With no proper distribution and its artists either leaving or fading into obscurity, The Inc. remained dormant with no further album releases.